stem-discord/website/README.md

 # database

-Good news, we actually use a mongodb.
+Good news, we actually use a mongodb. bad news, good luck configuring it because im not going to put a whole tutorial on how to set up a mongodb

 # configuring
 `/srv`